vaibhavsha9999/e-spamclassifier/README.md

 ## Instructions
 To run this on your own system -
 - Pull this repositery
-- Install reuired dependency and library using -
+- Install required dependency and library using -
   ```pip install -r requirements.txt```
 - Run using -
   ```streamlit run app.py```